maize-genetics/phg_v2/docs/build_and_load.md

 In addition, `--conda-env-prefix` is an optional parameter that specifies the path to the Conda directory that contains the conda environment needed to run phg.
 If not set, conda env `phgv2-conda` in the defauilt location will be used.

+There is also an optional parameter: `--legacy-maf-file`.
+This flag can be added to the command to be able to process MAF files created from anchorwave 1.2.2 or earlier.
+If this is not set and an old file is being processed, the Assembly coordinates in the GVCF will be incorrect.

 Once the command is complete, and you have navigated into the output directory (in my case, `output/vcf_files`), you will see a collection